EDJNet/tidywikidatar/README.md

-`tidywikidatar` makes it easy to cache locally responses (both searches and details about specific items) in a sqlite database to reduce load on Wikidata’s servers.
+`tidywikidatar` makes it easy to cache locally responses (both searches and details about specific items) in a sqlite database to reduce load on Wikidata’s servers and increase processing speed.
 These sqlite databases are by default stored in the current working directory under a `tw_data` folder.
 It may be useful to store them in a folder where they can be retrieved easily even when working on different projects, but this is obviously a matter of personal taste.
 You can enable caching for the current session with `tw_enable_cache()`, set the cache folder to be used throughout a session with `tw_set_cache_folder()`, and set the language used by all functions (if not set, it defaults to English).
-The first lines of a script using `tidywikidatar` would often look like this:
+The first lines of a script using `tidywikidatar` would often look like
+this:

 ``` r
 library("tidywikidatar")